Anna Piasecka

 Anna Anastazja Piasecka (March 13, 1882 – August 8, 1980) was a Polish politician, educator and activist.
 She served in the Legislative Sejm of the Second Polish Republic.

-The daughter of Paweł Łęgowski and Julianny z Balcerowiczów, she was born Anna Anastazja Łęgowska in Feliksowo near Wąbrzeźno.
+The daughter of Paweł Łęgowski and Julianny z Balcerowiczów, she was born Anna Anastazja Łęgowska in Feliksowo near Wąbrzeźno in West Prussia.
 She worked as a Polish language teacher and established the first Polish kindergarten in Kwidzyn in 1919.

 She was elected to the Sejm for Kościerzyna district in a by-election held in Pomerania in May 1920 as a member of the National Workers' Party.
 At the end of 1920, she joined the Polish People's Party "Piast".

 She was a member of a group which worked towards the East Prussian plebiscite of 1920.